opencog/generate/opencog/generate/README.md

 odometer wheels for that level: it cannot get a new connection because it is already connected.
 During stepping, those wheels cannot be stepped.
 As a result, the frame-stack is pushed only when a new connection is possible.
-This saves a few cpu-cycles of un-necessary frame pushes.
+This saves a few CPU-cycles of un-necessary frame pushes.
 Each frame is marked with the corresponding odometer and odometer-wheel to allow management of the frame-pop operation.

 == User-defined callbacks
-The above desciption suggests that each odometer wheel exists as a finite list of connectale pieces.
+The above description suggests that each odometer wheel exists as a finite list of connectable pieces.
 This is **NOT** the case!
 Instead, each wheel is implemented as a future or promise, such that, when asked upon, a "user-defined" callback will provide a connectable piece.
 This allows the code to be cleanly split into two parts: the aggregation